 It is not required by any applicable law, as modified by the practice of any relevant governmental revenue authority, of any Relevant Jurisdiction to make any deduction or withholding for or on account of any Tax from any payment (other than interest under Section 2(e), 6(d)(ii), or 6(e)) to be made by it to the other party under this Agreement.
 In making this representation, it may rely on (i) the accuracy of any representations made by the other party pursuant to Section 3(f), (ii) the satisfaction of the agreement contained in Section 4(a)(i) or 4(a)(iii) and the accuracy and effectiveness of any document provided by the other party pursuant to Section 4(a)(i) or 4(a)(iii), and (iii) the satisfaction of the agreement of the other party contained in Section 4(d), provided that it shall not be a breach of this representation where reliance is placed on Clause (ii) and the other party does not deliver a form or document under Section 4(a)(iii) by reason of material prejudice to its legal or commercial position.

-(b) Payee Representations.
-For the purpose of Section 3(f) of the ISDA Agreement, Party A makes no representations, and Party B makes the following representations:
+Payee Representations.
+For the purpose of Section 3(f) of the ISDA Agreement, Party A and Party B make the following representations:

-(i) The following representation applies to Party B with respect to Transactions that Party B has not identified pursuant to clause (b)(ii)(1) of Part 2 hereof:

-Each payment received or to be received by it in connection with this Agreement will not be effectively connected with its conduct of a trade or business in the United States.

-(ii) The following representations apply to Party B: (1) Party B will identify by prior written notice or in the relevant Confirmation each Transaction as to which Party B is acting through an Office, branch, or agency located in the United States (including only the States thereof and the District of Columbia).

-(a) With respect to such Transactions, each payment received or to be received by it in connection with this Agreement will be effectively connected with its conduct of a trade or business in the United States.

-Part 3.
-Agreement to Deliver Documents

-For the purpose of Section 4(a) of the ISDA Agreement, the Tax forms, documents or certificates to be delivered are:

-(a) Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A in duplicate a United States Internal Revenue Service Form 4224, or any successor form, with respect to Transactions identified pursuant to clause (b)(ii)(1) of Part 2, (i) before the first Scheduled Payment Date under this Agreement, (ii) before the first Scheduled Payment Date of each successive taxable year of Party B, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.

-(b) Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A a United States Internal Revenue Service Form W-8, or any successor form, with respect to Transactions not identified pursuant to clause (b)(ii)(1) of Part 2, (i) before the first Scheduled Payment Date under this Agreement, (ii) before December 31st of each second succeeding calendar year, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.
+Party A: Party A is a corporation organized under the laws of the State of Delaware

+Party B: Party B is a corporation organized under the laws of Bermuda.

 ANNEX B